Emergence of singularities from decoherence: Quantum catastrophes: Structural stability of catastrophes: stability to changes in Hamiltonian parameters and initial conditions

 where

-These initial conditions are then evolved using the Schr\"{o}dinger equation with the Hamiltonian Eq. (\ref{eq:Hamiltonian-with-angular-momentum}).
-For values of $\sigma$ up to $1/2$, the behaviour is nearly identical to starting in the $z=0$ state (Fig. \ref{fig:initial-gaussians}a).
-Since these initial conditions are highly similar to $\left|0\right\rangle$, this verifies the stability prediction of catastrophe theory.
+These initial conditions are then evolved using the Schr\"{o}dinger equation with the Hamiltonian Eq. (\ref{eq:Hamiltonian-with-angular-momentum}) exactly as in the case of the single Fock state.
+For values of $\sigma$ up to $1/2$, the behavior is nearly identical to starting in the $z=0$ state, see Fig.\ \ref{fig:initial-gaussians}(a).
+Since these initial conditions are qualtitatively similar to $\left|0\right\rangle$, this further verifies the stability prediction of catastrophe theory.

-Large $\sigma$ values correspond to starting in a state with maximal uncertainty in $z$ but minimal uncertainty in $\phi$, and the initial cusp moves to a later time $t>0$.
-(Fig. \ref{fig:initial-gaussians}b).
-These show the robustness of the result that the second-quantized dynamics oscillate around the mean-field dynamics while remaining finite at the caustics.

-We note that the pixelation in Fig. \ref{fig:initial-gaussians} is not a resolution limit, but rather the result of $z$ being quantized.
+Large $\sigma$ values correspond to starting in a state with maximal uncertainty in $z$ but minimal uncertainty in $\phi$, and the initial cusp moves to a later time $t>0$, as seen in Fig.\ \ref{fig:initial-gaussians}(b), but still occurs.
+We note that the pixelation in Fig.\ \ref{fig:initial-gaussians} is not a resolution limit, but rather the result of $z$ being quantized.
 It is this very quantization that corrects the classical results through a quantized Airy function.